VoxaAI/voxa/docs/index.rst

     const views = require('./views'):
     const variables = require('./variables');

-    const stateMachineSkill = new alexa.StateMachineSkill('appId', {
+    const stateMachineSkill = new alexa.StateMachineSkill('appId', { Model, variables, views });
-      Model,
-      variables,
-      views,
-    });

 Responding to alexa requests
 -----------------------------

-Once you have your skill configured responding to events is as simple as calling the ``skill.execute`` method
+Once you have your skill configured responding to events is as simple as calling the :js:func:`skill.execute <StateMachineSkill.execute>` method

 .. code-block:: javascript